 What is Advanced Metering, or AMI?

-Advanced meters have been shown to provide significant operational and service benefits that make the investment worthwhile.
-They offer members improved reliability and accuracy.
-Most electric utilities today either currently have or are planning to go to advanced meters.
-In Florida, half of all meters are advanced meters.
-Among electric cooperatives, more than 70 percent of all co-ops have deployed some type of AMI system.
+AMI solutions have been shown to provide significant operational and service benefits that make the investment worthwhile.
+Most electric utilities today either have implemented, are implementing, or are planning to implement AMI.

 What other concerns should I have with respect to AMI meters?

 AMI technology has been well established for many years as a safe and secure alternative to manual meter reading.
 Additional information can be found on ClayElectric.com at https://www.clayelectric.com/reliability-restoration/advanced-meters/advanced-meter-performance-safety-security-faq